 Students have the right to appeal all non-academic disciplinary decisions.
-The appeal process is initiated by requesting a Notice of Appeal form from the Assistant Director of Student Development.
+The appeal process is initiated by requesting a Notice of Appeal form from the Director of Student Housing and Engagement.

-1. A written request for appeal using the form must be filed within 3 business days of receiving notification of the sanction.
+- 1. A written request for an appeal using the form must be filed within 3 business days of receiving notification of the sanction.
 The Notice of Appeal will be forwarded to the Student Conduct Administrator, who will convene the committee to hear the appeal as soon as possible, but no later than 10 business days from the receipt of the appeal form.
 The student will receive a written notification of the outcome of the hearing within 2 business days of the hearing.
-Final appeal resides with the President of the University.
-A written request for final appeal to the President must be filed within 2 business days of receiving the Student Conduct Administrator's decision.
 University discipline procedures cannot and will not be operated as civil courts.
-Due process rights, in accordance with established procedures of the University, will be protected.

-- 2. Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the student conduct hearing and supporting documents for one or more of the following purposes: - a.
+Due process rights, in accordance with established procedures of the University, will be protected. - 2.
+Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the student conduct hearing and supporting documents for one or more of the following purposes: - a.
 To determine whether the student conduct hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Accused Student a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results. - b.
 To determine whether the decision reached regarding the Accused Student was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Student Code occurred. - c.
-To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed. - d.
+To determine whether the sanction(s) imposed were appropriate for the violation of the Student Code which the student was found to have committed.

+- d.
 To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original student conduct hearing. - 3.
 Final appeal of a sanction imposed by a Student Conduct Administrator shall reside with the President of the University.
 Once an appeal has been heard and a decision has been made, the matter shall be considered final and binding upon all involved.